gvwilson/sensibleadventures/cloudherd/reboot.md

 ## Chapter 3.
 Tension at Home

-FIXME: Yestevan and Aft get into a fight, Thokmay (easily) breaks it up
-* adds some excitement
-* draws attention to Thokmay

 *   goals
     *   Bonzon vs. Dorbu
         *   Bonzon wants to order the Stalers around (but is initially too weak to do so)